Vector Rbegin Function - C++ Programming Tutorial

 Return value

-It returns a reverse iterator pointing to the last element of the vector.
+It provides a reverse iterator that points to the final element within the vector.

 Example